moryba/Notes-on-Cybersecurity/README.md

 - Success Audit -> a succes audit is when an audited event was successful.
 Such as you typed your psw in correctly to login
 - Failure Audit -> a failure audit is when an audited event was unsuccesful.
 When you attempt to access a folder without permissions for example.

-Steps to checl for failed login attempts:
+Steps to check for failed login attempts:
 - Open powershell
 - Run **GET-EVENTLOG -Logname Security -InstanceId 4625 -Newest 25** where we are requiring to get info from the Security where the instance ID of the failed login is 4625
 - For a deeper analysis Run event viewer